lhilbert/VisitorGene_PseudoTime/README.md

 # Use instructions

-1. Specifiy which files should be extracted, and what color channels should be retained in MultiPosition_extraction_nd2.m, then run the script to oextract the raw data into .mat MatLab format data files
+1. Specifiy which files should be extracted, and what color channels should be retained in MultiPosition_extraction_nd2.m.
+Then, run the script to oextract the raw data into .mat MatLab format data files
 2. Specify analysis parameters in ClusterAnalysis.m, then run the script to actually analyze your data
 3. Once you see that this is working, you can specify the cootents of the ClusterAnalysis.m file t fit the needs of your analysis and graphical outputs
 4. You can also try out ExampleImages.m, so you can prepare nice plots based on the extracted data